Anvesh-999/WANDERLUST/README.md

 - Cloudinary securely stores images in the cloud.

 - Each listing is linked with a Cloudinary image URL.

+🗺️ Mapbox Integration

+Displays property locations on an interactive map

+Uses Mapbox Geocoding API to convert locations into coordinates

+Adds custom markers for each listing on the map

 👨‍💻 Author